 Purpose Triggers a pending interrupt from software running on the processor.

-Usage constraints The VIR is:

-- only accessible in privileged modes - common to Secure and Non-secure state.
+Usage constraints The VIR is: only accessible in privileged modes common to Secure and Non-secure state.
+Configurations Available in all configurations.
+Attributes See the register summary in Table 4-19 on page 4-19.